foxBMS/foxbms-2/docs/software/architecture/architecture.rst

-- A dedicated **foxBMS Driver Layer** uses the MCU-Wrapper to provide different communication interfaces (e.g., CAN, UART, SPI) to acquire measurement data, monitor status of hardware components (e.g., supply voltages, transceivers, real-time clock) as the well ass the communication with the |bms-slaves|.
+- A dedicated **foxBMS Driver Layer** uses the MCU-Wrapper to provide different communication interfaces (e.g., CAN, UART, SPI) to acquire measurement data, monitor status of hardware components (e.g., supply voltages, transceivers, real-time clock) as the well as the communication with the |bms-slaves|.
 - Diagnostic functions and error handling, system monitoring (for hard- and software) and interfaces to the data-exchange module are the most important tasks of the **foxBMS Engine Layer**.